phill-l/Phillip_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+My project is the Third Eye for The Blind.
+In this project, I am using an ultrasonic sensor, a small vibrating motor, a buzzer, a switch, an LED light, and Arduino Micro.
+For my first milestone I created and coded a working system of this project on a breadboard.
+I was able to complete this task and got the project working.
+Once an object is close enough to the sensor the LED light flashes and either the buzzer or the motor turns on, depending on what side the switch is on.
+As the object gets closer to the sensor, the buzzes and flashes happen more frequently.
+A few challenges I had while making it to this first milestone were familiarizing myself with the materials and processes needed to complete this project.
+I needed to introduce myself the skills of soldering, breadboarding, and coding with Arduino.
+One problem I hope to fix with my project for the next milestone is a difficulty with the LED light.
+When the switch is on the buzzer, the LED light is very dim, but when flipped over to the motor, the light flashes significantly brighter.

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>